keatingv/keatingv.github.io/README.md

 # Welcome
 PhD Candidate in Psychology at Univeristy of California, Berkeley

-Interested in bias development, culture, socialization, and intergroup cognition.
+Interested in bias development, culture, socialization, and intergroup cognition

-Co-advised by Arianne Eason and Mahesh Srinivasan in the UC DREAMS Lab and LCD Lab.
+Co-advised by Arianne Eason and Mahesh Srinivasan in the UC DREAMS Lab and LCD Lab